TheGiftsProject/Creators/README.md

 Creators help you clean up your controllers from the setup that's required for creating or updating your model.
-For the most basic situations simply creating a Creator and passing into it the request params, will just work for creating a new model, but if you'll require adding custom validations, slicing up garbage params or refining a new Hash of params to be used for the Model attributes, then a Creator is the home for all that.
+For the most basic situations simply creating a Creator and passing into it the request params, will just work for creating a new model, but if you'll require adding custom validations, slicing up garbage params or refining a new Hash of params to be used for the Model attributes, then a Creator is also the home for all that.

 ## Usage